-7 A Master study in economic, exact, technical or human sciences domain.
+$^{\rm 7}$ A Master study in economic, exact, technical or human sciences domain.

-Knowledge and skill (e-CF) Learning outcomes

-Has knowledge of / is familiar with Has knowledge of and insight in CISO

-K0 the principles and models for organi- D1.K0.1 The most important principles and 4

-zation and strategy development when models from organization science, their

-relevant for information security. characteristics and applications.

-D1.K0.2 The most important principles and 3

-models for strategy, governance and align-

-ment, their characteristics and applica-

-tions.

-D1.K0.3 The most important models, 4

-methods and techniques for financial sys-

-tems, their characteristics and applica-

-tions.

-D1.K0.4 The most important principles and 4

-models for information security, their char-

-acteristics and applications 4

-D1.K0.5 The principles and advantages / 4

-K4 notantial and annottunitian of role Disadvantages of standardization 1

-K1 potential and opportunities of rele- DT.KT.T potential and opportunities of rele- 4

-vant norms and best practices.
-Part 10 Palavent laws and regulations 1

-with respect to information security 4

-is canable of Is Canable of

-S1 Development and critical analysis of D1 S1 1 Creating a vision on information 1

-the company strategy with respect to in- security for a specific organization 4

-formation security. security for a specific organization.

-D1.S1.2 Creating a strategy on information 4

-security for a specific organization.

-D1.S1.3 Reading and judging of a strategy 4

-for information security.

-D1.S1.4 Presenting and explaining of a 4

-strategy for information security.

-D1.S1.5 Creating a business case for parts 4

-of information security
+Knowledge and skill (e-CF) Learning outcomes Has knowledge of / is familiar with Has knowledge of and insight in CISO K0 the principles and models for organization and strategy development when relevant for information security.
+D1.K0.1 The most important principles and models from organization science, their characteristics and applications.
+4 D1.K0.2 The most important principles and models for strategy, governance and alignment, their characteristics and applications.
+3 D1.K0.3 The most important models, methods and techniques for financial systems, their characteristics and applications.
+4 D1.K0.4 The most important principles and models for information security, their characteristics and applications 4 D1.K0.5 The principles and advantages / disadvantages of standardization 4 K1 potential and opportunities of relevant norms and 'best practices'.
+D1.K1.1 potential and opportunities of relevant norms and 'best practices' 4 D1.K1.2 Relevant laws and regulations with respect to information security.
+4 Is capable of Is Capable of S1 Development and critical analysis of the company strategy with respect to in- formation security.
+D1.S1.1 Creating a vision on information security for a specific organization.
+4 D1.S1.2 Creating a strategy on information security for a specific organization.
+4 D1.S1.3 Reading and judging of a strategy for information security.
+4 D1.S1.4 Presenting and explaining of a strategy for information security.
+4 D1.S1.5 Creating a business case for parts of information security 4